pattontim/supermemo-server-rfc/README.md

 ### Incremental implementation [SM team]

-These changes can be trialled and developed incrementally.
+These changes can be trialled and developed incrementally and potentially very easily.
 First off, you can trial the changes only for the existing YouTube.htm script.
 Secondly, you could provide data in the sUrlString and provide readonly DOM elements to indicate that SuperMemo will not read these values back if the user changes them.

 ```html
 <input id="elementPriority" value="1.19" readonly hidden> // we will ignore changes!
 ```

 This way, the SuperMemo team can populate as many readonly fields as are easy to implement.
 This will allow the community to start building tools that can interact with SuperMemo.
+The SuperMemo team can then add extras as is feasible.

 Proposed fields:

+- Collection name
+- Element number
 - Element's priority percentage
 - Element's prioirity in the queue
 - Number of repetitions